 As the common name of this family says, Tetrigids are small grasshoppers, measuring at most 18 mm.
-There are, however, structural traits that help separate the Pygmy Grasshoppers from related families such as the Short-Horned Grasshoppers (Acrididae).
+There are, however, structural traits that help separate the Pygmy Grasshoppers from small species in related families such as the Short-Horned Grasshoppers (Acrididae.)

 In family Tetrigidae, the pronotum extends far back over the abdomen, and is sometimes as long as or longer than the abdomen.
 The forewings (tegmina) are very short.